Azure/azure-webpubsub/docs/getting-started/work-with-azure-function/js-work-with-azure-function.md

     main();
     ```

-The code above first create a rest call to Azure Function `login` to retrieve client url.
+The code above first create a rest call to Azure Function `login` to retrieve service connection url for client.
 Then use the url to establish a websocket connection to service.
-After the connection is established, it'll listen and receive the messages coming from service connection.
+After the connection is established, you'll be able to receive server side messages.

 If you are using default local function endpoint `localhost:7071`, run the client by command `node subscribe`.
 Otherwise, you can run with `node subscribe <function-endpoint>` to point to your function.